-In addition to a clinical examination and blood workup, heart failure is diagnosed on the basis of an electrocardiogram, which includes an exercise tolerance test for young subjects, and imaging.
+In addition to a clinical examination and blood tests, heart failure is diagnosed on the basis of an electrocardiogram, which includes an exercise tolerance test for young subjects, and imaging.

-Doppler echocardiogram uses ultrasound to measure heart chamber size and muscle thickness, and to evaluate the filling and contracting capacity of the left ventricle, which is responsible for pumping blood out into the body.
-The results distinguish 2 main types of heart failure: heart failure with reduced ejection fraction (known as “systolic” heart failure, which affects the expulsion of blood through the ventricles) and heart failure with preserved ejection fraction (known as “diastolic” heart failure, which relates to impaired atrial filling).
+Doppler echocardiography uses ultrasound to measure the size of the heart chamber and thickness of the muscle.
+It also evaluates the left ventricle’s capacity to fill and contract, the side responsible for pumping blood out into the body.
+Its results allow two main types of heart failure to be differentiated, heart failure with reduced ejection fraction and heart failure with preserved ejection fraction.

-The doctor also analyses cardiovascular risk factors, such as diabetes, atherosclerosis (fatty deposits on artery walls), smoking, excess weight, and the presence of hypertension or coronary artery disease.
+The doctor also analyses cardiovascular risk factors, such as diabetes, atherosclerosis (fatty deposits on artery walls), smoking, obesity, and the presence of hypertension or coronary artery disease.